Executive Summary

 Instead, define your intention.
 Then build the system to match.

-The truth is: 89% of leadership development fails.
-But it doesn’t have to.
+89% of leadership development fails, and it does not have to.
 You don’t need more activity.
 You need more intentionality.

 So draw your map.
 Build your system.
 Develop the leaders your culture deserves.